owlbeardm/kedom/guide/rules/wwn/combat.md

 When it’s a given participant’s turn in combat, they can take their action.
 There are four different kinds of actions in combat or other time-sensitive situations.

-- **Main Actions** are actions that take up most of the actor’s round.
+- **Main Actions** are actions that take up most of the actor’s **round**.
 Attacking someone, manipulating some device, applying first aid to a downed ally, casting a spell, or other complex actions that would take several seconds to perform are all **Main Actions**.
-A participant gets one **Main Action** every round.
+A participant gets one **Main Action** every **round**.
 - **Move Actions** involve moving up to the participant’s normal movement rate.
 Thus, a normal human with a movement rate of 30 feet can move up to that distance with a **Move action**.
 Climbing, swimming, crossing difficult terrain, or other challenging movement usually is only half as fast as normal combat movement.
-A participant gets one **Move action** per round, though they can also choose to spend their **Main Action** taking an additional **Move action** if they wish.
+A participant gets one **Move action** per **round**, though they can also choose to spend their **Main Action** taking an additional **Move action** if they wish.
   A combatant in melee who moves away from their enemy must take a **Fighting Withdrawal** action or suffer a free Instant attack from all enemies in melee with them.
   A **Move action** must spend all its movement at once; it cannot split it around a **Main Action**.
 Thus, it’s not possible to move 10 feet, shoot a foe with a **Main Action**, and then dive another 20 feet behind cover.
-- **On Turn Actions** are quick, simple acts that take very little time and focus to perform, such as falling prone, saying a few words, a skilled archer reloading a bow from a Readied quiver, drawing out a Readied object, or similar things.
+- **On Turn Actions** are quick, simple acts that take very little time and focus to perform, such as falling prone, saying a few words, a skilled archer reloading a bow from a *Readied* quiver, drawing out a *Readied* object, or similar things.
 A participant can only perform an **On Turn action** on their own turn, but they can do as many of them as the GM thinks is reasonable.
 - **Instant Actions** are so fast and simple that the participant can use them at any time, even when it’s not their turn.
 They can even use them after the dice have been rolled, delaying their use until they’re sure the action is needed. **Instant actions** are generally related to special powers and abilities or certain magical arts.
 If multiple **Instant actions** are triggered at the same time, they execute in whatever order the GM thinks is most reasonable.
-There is no limit to the number of Instant actions a participant can take.
+There is no limit to the number of **Instant** actions a participant can take.

 ## Attacking a Foe

 When a combatant wants to harm an enemy, they need to make a **hit roll**.
 An attack usually counts as a **Main Action** and the assailant must be close enough to actually hit the target with whatever weapon they have to hand.

 To make a hit roll, the attacker rolls a d20 and adds their relevant combat skill, their class attack bonus, and their relevant attribute modifier.
-If they lack even **level-0** skill in the weapon being used, they suffer a **-2 penalty**.
+If they lack even *level-0* skill in the weapon being used, they suffer a *-2 penalty*.
 Any other situational modifiers or penalties are also added to the roll.

 If the total is equal or greater than the target’s Armor Class, then the attack hits and damage is rolled.
 If less, then the attack misses.
 A missed melee attack may still inflict **Shock damage**, if the weapon has a **Shock rating** and the target’s Armor Class is equal or lower than it.